History

 Sasthamkotta.
 The renowned Ashtamudi Lake, frequently referenced in historical accounts,

-flows to the south of this region before merging into the Arabian Sea.
+flows to the south of this region before merging with the Arabian Sea.

-The origins of this holy church trace back to the migration of Christian faithful from
+The origins of this holy church trace back to the migration of the Christian faithful

-the Tharisapalli of Kollam, which, according to tradition, was founded by St.
+the Tharisapalli in Kollam, which was founded by St.

 Thomas the Apostle in the first century.
 When that ancient church was destroyed by sea